 An employee assigned to this classification plans, organizes, manages, and directs the functions performed by the administrative support services staff.

 Work is performed under the direction of a higher level supervisor and is reviewed through conferences, reports, and observations of results obtained.

 Examples of Duties:

 Upon declaration of a disaster and/or emergency, employees in this classification may be required to report to work.

 Advocates building organizational culture through aligning decisions with core values including: integrity, honesty, respect, diversity, innovation, accountability and communication.

-Supervises and coordinates the activities of subordinate supervisors and employees including determining work procedures and schedules; issuing instructions and assigning duties; reviewing work; recommending personnel actions; conducting performance reviews; and conducting departmental training and orientation.
+Supervises and coordinates the activities of subordinate employees including determining work procedures and schedules, issuing instructions and assigning duties, reviewing work, recommending personnel actions, conducting performance reviews, and conducting departmental training and orientation.